rdasan/SensorQualityEvaluator/README.md

     > In the sample input provided in the problem statement, if one of the lines `[<type> > <name>]` goes missing, the entire evaluation for the sensors would go wrong

 ---

+>## **IMP**:
->**IMP: Since there is no importance given to order, the output printed would have the correct JSON format and evalution results but would not follow any particular order**
+>**Since there is no importance given to order, the output printed would have the correct JSON format and evalution results but would not follow any particular order**
 ---

 ## 3rd Party Components Used (Why reinvent the wheel? :) )

 - MathNet.Numerics nuget package (https://numerics.mathdotnet.com/)
 - Extremely fast processing, and better memory performance string extension **SplitLines()**
   -  The inbuilt string.Split() method uses pattern matching using regex which makes is slow for the specific scenario we have here where we just want to split into separate lines (pre-known separator '\r' '\n'). string.Split() also leads to a lot of allocations when the result is used in a foreach loop.
-Using the new ReadOnlySpan, we can avoid allocations and make the operation much faster by providing a enumerator. \
+Using the new ReadOnlySpan, we can avoid allocations and make the operation much faster by providing a enumerator.
   Ref: https://www.meziantou.net/split-a-string-into-lines-without-allocation.htm
   - The enumeration on the result of SplitLines() is a ReadOnlySpan`<char`> which can be evaluted lazily as per need.
 So no pre-allocation of memory.

+## Assumptions:
+- The first line of the logContents is always the reference line
+- There is only 1 reference line per sample input
+- During calculations 'within' is inclusive of the threshold value

+## Areas of improvement
+- The threshold values for fault tolerance, standard deviation etc. can be moved to a config file and read from there instaed of hardcoded values
+- The performance for evaluating the "Humidistats" and "CO Detectors" can be further improved.
+Right now all the readings of a particular humidistat or CO detector are being read into memory and then evaluated.
+But that can be avoided by doing inline evalution for those readings as they are being read and stop processing the readings as soon as a deviation from threshold is encountered.